01Business Casual for Men

 Images of Employees Wearing Business Casual Dress for Work

 Pictures of Employee Attire That Is Appropriate in a Business Casual Setting

 The photos provided below illustrate a variety of ways to fulfill the requirements of a business casual dress code.
 By establishing this type of dress code, your employer is telling you that it's okay for you to dress less formally and more comfortably at work.
 As long as your clothing is tasteful and falls within the bounds of professionalism, business casual attire is professional, attractive, and versatile.

 When you're getting dressed for work, keep in mind that the clothes you might wear to the beach, to yoga class, or to run errands aren't usually acceptable in the business casual workplace.
 Instead choose cool, crisp staples that can be mixed and matched and dressed up or down, such as a neat, pressed shirt topped by a jacket, sweater, or vest.

 Business casual also means clothing that's clean, unwrinkled, and not too tight, baggy, or revealing.
-Before you head out the door, check to be sure that seams are finished, stray threads are clipped, and shoes are shined—and never wear anything that's torn, frayed, or smelly.
+Before you head out the door, check to make sure that seams are finished, stray threads are clipped, and shoes are shined—and never wear anything that's torn, frayed, or smelly.

-As you peruse the following images, think about creative ways you can combine pieces that already live in your closet to bolster your business casual collection.
+As a result, as you peruse the following images, think about creative ways you can combine pieces that already live in your closet to bolster your business casual collection.
 Chances are, you already own at least enough basics to get a running start on retooling your work wardrobe within your employer's parameters.